Everest Three High Passes Trek

 Yes, beginners can do it if they are reasonably fit and take the time to acclimatize.
 Trekking experience helps, but a positive attitude, patience, and following the guide’s advice are the most important things.
 But we would recommend you to try other treks as well before jumping into this one.

-Yes, altitude sickness is a real risk on the Everest Three High Passes trek.
+Yes, altitude sickness is a real risk on the Everest Three Passes trek in Nepal.
 You will be crossing passes above 5,300 meters, and even healthy trekkers can feel headaches, nausea, dizziness, or shortness of breath.
 It can get serious if ignored, so proper acclimatization, taking rest days, staying hydrated, and listening to your body are essential.
 Going too fast or pushing yourself at high altitude can be dangerous, which is why having an experienced guide with you is very important.

 Three Passes solo trek - an amazing experience